tweaksource/tweaksource.github.io/_posts/2019-06-27-learning-jekyll.markdown

 ---
 Learning more about jekyll.
 I have to say, it's prtty darn sweet...

+This is [the post](http://jmcglone.com/guides/github-pages/) that got me started.

 Shout out to Stephanie Hicks for [this post.](http://www.stephaniehicks.com/githubPages_tutorial/pages/githubpages-jekyll.html)

 Jekyll also offers powerful support for code snippets: